takitsu21/covid-19-tracker/README.md

 ### Added

-- `c!list` -> list every country that can be call by bot commands.
+- `c!list` -> list every country that can be called by bot commands.
 - **[ISO-3166-1](https://fr.wikipedia.org/wiki/ISO_3166-1)** for all countries

 ### Fixed